90-Minute Alpaca Experience for up to 6 people

 Do alpacas kick?

-While rare, yes alpacas occasionally kick when they feel threatened from the rear.
+While rare, yes alpacas occasionally kick when they feel threatened from behind.
 Your experience begins with a safety discussion.

 Do alpacas spit?